 - Oil Dealings.
 The 1995 trade ban greatly expanded a 1987 ban on imports from Iran under Executive Order 12613 (October 29, 1987).
 That 1987 ban was imposed under authorities provided in Section 505 of the International Security and Development Cooperation Act of 1985 (22 U.S.C.
 2349aa-9).
 The import ban barred U.S. oil companies from importing Iranian oil but did not ban them from buying Iranian oil and trading it overseas.
 The 1995 ban prohibits such trading of Iranian oil overseas.
 The 1995 trade ban does allow U.S. companies to apply for licenses to conduct "swaps" of Caspian Sea oil with Iran.
-However, these swaps have been prohibited in practice; a Mobil Corporation application to do so was denied in April 1999, and no known applications were submitted since. - Civilian Airline Parts.
+However, these swaps have been prohibited in practice; a Mobil Corporation application to do so was denied in April 1999, and no known applications have been submitted since. - Transshipment and Brokering.
+The regulations that implement the trade ban prohibit transshipment of goods across Iran.
+They also ban any activities by U.S. persons to broker commercial transactions involving Iran.

+14 The executive order was issued not only under the authority of IEEPA but also: the National Emergencies Act (50 U.S.C.
+1601 et seq.; §505 of the International Security and Development Cooperation Act of 1985 (22 U.S.C.
+2349aa-9) and §301 of Title 3, United States Code.

+- Civilian Airline Parts.
 Goods related to the safe operation of civilian aircraft may be licensed for export to Iran (§560.528 of Title 31, C.F.R.).
-In 2006, the George W. Bush Administration, in the interests of safe operations of civilian aircraft, permitted a sale by General Electric of Airbus engine spare parts to be installed on several Iran Air passenger aircraft (by European airline contractors).
-An Obama Administration intent to sell Iran data to repair certain GE engines for its legacy American-made aircraft, in order to ensure safe operation, was notified to Congress on March 16, 2011.
+In 2006, in the interests of safe operations of civilian aircraft, a sale by General Electric of Airbus engine spare parts to be installed on several Iran Air passenger aircraft (by European airline contractors) was licensed.
+The Obama Administration licensed the sale to Iran of data to repair certain GE engines for its legacy American-made aircraft in March 16, 2011.
 On June 23, 2011, the Administration sanctioned Iran Air as a proliferation entity under Executive Order 13382, rendering any future licensing of parts or repairs for Iran Air unclear. - Personal Communications and Remittances.
-The ban does not apply to personal communications (phone calls, e-mails), or to personal remittances.
-In February 2012, OFAC clarified guidance for personal remittances to relatives in Iran.
-According to that guidance, U.S. banks can process remittances to family members resident in Iran as long as the remittance is routed through a third country bank and the receiving Iranian bank is not under U.S. sanction. - On May 30, 2013, OFAC issued a general license for the exportation to Iran of goods and services, on a fee basis, that enhance the ability of the Iranian people to access communication technology (see below under sanctions relating to promoting democracy and free expression in Iran). - Food and Medical Exports.
+The restrictions do not apply to personal communications (phone calls, e-mails) or to personal remittances.
+In February 2012, OFAC clarified guidance for personal remittances to relatives in Iran as allowing U.S. banks to process remittances to family members resident in Iran as long as the remittance is routed through a third country bank and the receiving Iranian bank is not under U.S. sanction.
+On May 30, 2013, OFAC issued a general license for the exportation to Iran of goods (such as cellphones) and services, on a fee basis, that enhance the ability of the Iranian people to access communication technology (see below under sanctions relating to promoting democracy and free expression in Iran). - Food and Medical Exports.
 Since April 1999, commercial sales of food and medical products to Iran have been allowed, on a case-by-case basis and subject to OFAC licensing.
-On October 22, 2012, OFAC attempted to facilitate medical sales by issuing a list of medical products, such as scapels, prosethetics, canes, burn dressings, and other products that could be sold to Iran under "general license"-no advanced permission required.
-According to OFAC, licenses for exports of medicines to treat HIV and leukemia are routinely expedited for sale to Iran, and license applications are viewed favorably for business school exchanges, earthquake safety seminars, plant and animal conservation, and medical training in Iran.
+On October 22, 2012, OFAC attempted to facilitate medical sales by issuing a list of medical products, such as scapels, prosethetics, canes, burn dressings, and other products that could be sold to Iran under "general license"-no export license requirement.
+That list was updated on July 25, 2013 to include electrocardiagram, electro-encephalogram, and dialysis machines and other medical products.
+According to OFAC, licenses for exports of medical products not on the list are routinely expedited for sale to Iran, and the U.S. government has been informing foreign banks that financing such transactions is not sanctionable.